marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/quick_start.md

 The `solve` function returns two values: the time points `ts` on which the solution was saved and the solution `sol`.
 `sol` is again a tuple, where each element corresponds to a wavefunction in the simulation.
-Each element in this tuple is an array with one extra dimension then the initial condition, which corresponds to the time dimension.
+Each element in this tuple is an array with one extra dimension than the initial condition, which corresponds to the time dimension.
 We can use the `save_animation` function (which comes from StructuredLight and CairoMakie) to visualize the solution:

 ````@example quick_start